-Oakland University is one of 19 university partners who are collaborating with the Ohio State University to scale up Reading Recovery throughout the United States.
-Under the i3 federal grant, Oakland University will receive $4,011,688 over the course of five years (2010-2015) to provide training for 250 certified teachers in Michigan schools that have first grade classrooms and meet one of three priority categories listed below.
+Oakland University was one of 19 university partners who collaborated with the Ohio State University to scale up Reading Recovery throughout the United States.
+Under the i3 federal grant, Oakland University will received $4,011,688 over the course of five years (2010-2015) to provide training for 250 certified teachers in Michigan schools that have first grade classrooms and meet one of three priority categories listed below.

 Priority 1.
 Any school that meets at least one of the following four categories:

 - The elementary school is listed on the Michigan Department of Education School Improvement Grant List, or